• Skip to primary navigation

 Instructions

-• Meanwhile place the cream and garlic in a saucepan and heat to a slow boil.
-Stir frequently to avoid the cream burning.
-Reduce this mixture by half, remove and discard the garlic.
+• To make the sauce, place the cream and garlic in a saucepan and heat over a medium heat to a slow boil.
+Stir frequently to stop the cream from burning.

 • Mix the shredded sprouts into the cream, add a few gratings of nutmeg and season to taste with salt and pepper.
-Serve immediately.

 Nutrition Facts